Creating Interactive Verification Tutorials

 Interactive examples (dynamic content)

 The playground already included specific commands for embedding editable and runnable code in place.
-The exfilter bundle extends this functionality with additional steps that turns code snippents into exercises.
-In particular, the analysis and the filtering method are executed directly from the browser.
+The exfilter bundle extends this functionality with additional steps that turn code snippets into exercises.
+In particular, the analysis and the filtering method are executed directly in the browser.

 For example, in this exercise we want the user to correct the singleton variable written in the base case of predicate app/3: